modular/modular/KGEN/docs/public/programming-manual.md

 accessible to everyone, including beginner programmers.
 It's just not there today.

-## Using the Mojo Compiler
+## Using the Mojo compiler

 You can run a Mojo program from a terminal just like you can with Python.
 So if you have a file named `hello.mojo` (or `hello.🔥`—yes, the file extension can be an emoji!), just type `mojo hello.mojo`:

 ```mojo
 $ cat hello.🔥